gerhard-h/qmk_firmware/keyboards/idobo/keymaps/autosymbol2/readme.md

 idea 4: have OSL(SYM) and make sure Space/Shift does not clear the osl status idea 5: tapdance diacrits on the OSL layer to get shifted versions

-# Alternativ layout/typing ideas ... the future
+# Alternativ layout/typing ideas ... another past

 ## ideas
- * home-row-left-shift + RAISE/LOWER could switch to a different layer
+ * home-row-left-shift + RAISE/LOWER could switch to different layers
- * if dicrits conflict with home row mods like a/ä and s/ß
+ * if dicrits conflict with home row mods like a/Ã¤ and s/ÃŸ
    consider puttig a complete set of home row mods on the symbol layer (this means keep your symbol-layer-home-row free of symbols you want to tapdance on like LPARAN )

 ## (no) Autoshift